What the Bushfire Response Program offers

 CLOs work with schools and early learning services to support the development of a recovery plan.
 Individually tailored, a recovery plan maps out and identifies short, medium and long-term activities to support recovery and promote resilience in each learning community.
 This program allows for up to 18 months of support, but many plans will extend well beyond this period to allow for long-term recovery in communities.

 Due to the largely state-based response to the bushfire crisis, supports and services available to each region and community varies.
 Navigating the service sector has been a key challenge for many schools and early learning services.
-The service maps will act as a quick reference guide outlining wellbeing and other recovery services for children and young people in the local area.
+The community support service maps will act as a quick reference guide outlining wellbeing and other recovery services for children and young people in the local area.

 How to find out more